lifeng10/lifeng10.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Feng Li (李锋) is currently a Research Fellow at the School of Computing and Information Systems, Singapore Management University, under the guidance of Professor [Robert H. Deng](http://www.mysmu.edu/faculty/robertdeng/).
+Feng Li (李锋) is currently a Research Scientist at the School of Computing and Information Systems, Singapore Management University, working with Professor [Robert H. Deng](http://www.mysmu.edu/faculty/robertdeng/).
 Prior to that, he graduated from Xidian University with a Ph.D. under the supervision of [Jianfeng Ma](https://web.xidian.edu.cn/jfma/).
 In 2022-2023, he was a visiting Ph.D. student at the National University of Singapore under the Professor [Ee-Chien Chang](https://www.comp.nus.edu.sg/~changec/).
 His research interests include Searchable Symmetric Encryption and Oblivious RAM.
 {style="text-align: justify;"}